 It depends on the context, but generally, if you can show that you’ve obtained consent legitimately from your subscribers (such as showing a timestamp for when a visitor opted-in to your newsletters), you shouldn’t need to start from scratch.
 Our recommendations for ensuring that your email forms are compliant can be found here.

 5. Is getting our users’ consent the only legal way to market to them?

 No, in fact, this is another common GDPR misconception.
 It depends on your relationship with your users.
 According to the GDPR, there are six lawful bases for processing personal data.
 Obtaining consent is just one of them.

 At times, you may be able to leverage Legitimate Interests as your grounds for processing data.
 This takes into account the balance of interests and reasonable expectations between companies and individuals.
-The Data Protection Network provides the example of “a social media platform [using] diagnostic analytics to assess the number of visitors, posts, page views, reviews and followers, to optimise future marketing campaigns.”
+The Data Protection Network provides the example of “a social media platform [using] diagnostic analytics to assess the number of visitors, posts, page views, reviews, and followers, to optimize future marketing campaigns.”
 But proceed with caution, because the Legitimate Interests approach can be easily misunderstood and misused.
 To determine how and when you can apply it, consider this balancing test from the Information Commissioner’s Office.

 Above all, it’s essential to thoroughly review the applicability and scope of GDPR for your entire organization with your legal counsel (including these suggested recommendations).